jeffsharpe6/heat/README.md

 ASU Heat Safety Dashboard

-A responsive web dashboard that monitors weather and heat-related conditions for four Arizona State University campuses using data from the National Weather Service (NWS).
+This webpage is a responsive web dashboard that monitors weather and heat-related conditions for four Arizona State University campuses using data from the National Weather Service (NWS).

 Overview